meabert/proxmox-tips-n-tricks/README.md

 | Post-Install Script | [![Script Injection](https://github.com/meabert/proxmox-tips-n-tricks/actions/workflows/inject-postinstall.yml/badge.svg)](https://github.com/meabert/proxmox-tips-n-tricks/actions/workflows/inject-postinstall.yml) |
 | Repo Permission | [![CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/) |

-## Operator Overview - Updated 10/26/2025 ##
+## Operator Overview ##

-This repository documents my personal Proxmox VE setup across a three-node homelab cluster, blending production-grade hygiene with experimental edge configurations.
-It includes post-install tweaks, microcode patching, PCI passthrough strategies, and general system hardening — all designed to be auditable, maintainable, and operator-friendly.
+This repository documents a multi-node Proxmox VE homelab designed for performance, auditability, and operator clarity.
+It blends production-grade hygiene with experimental edge configurations — including post-install scripting, microcode patching, PCI passthrough, and kernel-level tuning.

-Each node serves a distinct role:

-- **Selene**
-  High-performance compute and storage node built on an AMD EPYC 7513 (32-core) with 256 GB ECC RAM and dual GPUs (NVIDIA RTX 4060 Ti + ASPEED).
-It uses VFIO passthrough for a Broadcom 9400-16i HBA connected to 12× 8TB IronWolf drives.
-ZFS is configured locally on Proxmox as a six-vdev mirror RAID (2-wide), with three additional 2-wide SSD metadata vdevs.
-Intel Optane drives are used for both SLOG and L2ARC, improving sync write performance and read caching for high-IO workloads.

-- **Pandorum**
-  Fast NVMe node built on a Minisforum MS-01 with an Intel Core i5-12600H with 96 GB RAM.
-This unit is all NVMe, including the PCIe slot (with NVMe adapter) It hosts multiple USB Seagate externals as an “escape pod” for emergency recovery and offsite sync.

-- **Nyx**
-  High-speed NVMe node built on a Minisforum MS-01 with an Intel Core i5-12600H and 96 GB RAM.
-All storage is NVMe-based, including the PCIe slot via adapter, allowing for dense, low-latency workloads.
-This node also hosts multiple USB-connected Seagate externals, serving as an “escape pod” for emergency recovery, offsite sync, and cold storage.
-It’s optimized for fast I/O and flexible backup workflows, with minimal overhead and clean topology.

-While some configurations push the edge (firmware, kernel flags, VFIO), others focus on onboarding clarity, contributor safety, and long-term maintainability.
-This repo is designed to be both technically rigorous and approachable — useful for homelabbers, but presentable for professional review.
+The goal is to create a repeatable, contributor-savvy setup that’s:
+- ✅ Maintainable across hardware generations
+- ✅ Transparent for audit and recovery
+- ✅ Loud enough to warn future operators before regret sets in

+For a breakdown of the hardware roles and topology, see [`Nodes Hardware`](docs/nodes.md).

 > [!CAUTION]
 > Your hardware is not my hardware.
 Always verify kernel flags, BIOS settings, and driver behavior before applying
 > anything here.
 Especially if your PCI slot is hosting a particle accelerator.

-## Project Objectives and Setup Prerequisites ##
+## Project Objectives & Setup Prerequisites ##

-Create a centralized repository for the inner workings of Proxmox, Homelab tools and general Linux items that are directly related.
+This repository serves as a centralized reference for Proxmox VE enhancements, homelab tooling, and Linux configurations directly related to virtualization, hardware provisioning, and infrastructure hygiene.
+It’s designed to help operators build reliable, auditable systems with branded onboarding and contributor clarity.

+### Objectives ###

+- Document repeatable post-install workflows for Proxmox VE
+- Share PCI passthrough strategies, kernel tuning, and VFIO setups
+- Provide modular scripts and advisory blocks for onboarding and recovery
+- Blend homelab experimentation with production-grade hygiene

-### What to install before starting ###
+### Prerequisites ###

-- A new Proxmox instance installed, booted and ready to go.
-Existing installs will also work just fine, however, I do not recommend testing these changes on a live production server without ample testing.
-If your end goal is live production, please for ones own sanity get a lab or replica to break before trying to roll this.
-The wrong boot flags can kill a system, literally.
+Before applying any changes or running scripts from this repository, ensure the following:

+- ✅ A fresh or existing Proxmox VE instance is installed and accessible
+- ✅ You are **not** testing on a live production server without a lab or replica
+- ✅ You’ve reviewed the official Proxmox documentation and understand the risks of kernel flag changes

+> [!WARNING]
+> The wrong boot flags can render a system unbootable.
+Always test in a
+> controlled environment before applying changes to production.

-- If you are new to Proxmox or Linux overall I suggest reviewing the official documentation before reading further:
+If you're new to Proxmox or Linux, start with the official documentation:

-> [Proxmox Official Documentation][pvel-docs] |
+- [Proxmox Official Documentation][pvel-docs]
-> [Admin Guide][pvel-admin] |
+- [Admin Guide][pvel-admin]
-> [QEMU/KVM Virtual Machines][pvel-kvm] |
+- [QEMU/KVM Virtual Machines][pvel-kvm]
-> [PCIe Passthrough][pvel-pcie] |
+- [PCIe Passthrough][pvel-pcie]
-> [General Requirements][pvel-requirements] |
+- [General Requirements][pvel-requirements]
-> [Host Device Passthrough][pvel-hostpass] |
+- [Host Device Passthrough][pvel-hostpass]
-> [SR-IOV][pvel-SR-IOV] |
+- [SR-IOV][pvel-SR-IOV]
-> [Mediated Devices][pvel-mediated] |
+- [Mediated Devices][pvel-mediated]
-> [vIOMMU][pvel-IOMMU] |
+- [vIOMMU][pvel-IOMMU]
-> [Resource Mapping][pvel-resourcemap]
+- [Resource Mapping][pvel-resourcemap]

 ### Recommended Packages ###